Kikwit: Infrastructure decline

-Kikwit's economy and infrastructure deteriorated in the late twentieth century.
-After Mobutu Sese Seko banned Belgian organisations in 1990, the city's education and healthcare systems became dysfunctional.
-By 1991, the highway was in poor condition, and the city had no electrical or water supply.
+After Mobutu banned Belgian organisations in 1990, the city's education and healthcare systems became dysfunctional.
+By 1991, the electricity and water supplies fell into disuse, and the highway was in poor condition.
 Kikwit was further impacted by a shift in the Congolese economy toward de-urbanisation in the 1990s.
-During the First Congo War, the AFDL took control of Kikwit in April 1997, shortly before the Battle of Kenge and the end of the war.
+During the First Congo War, the AFDL took control of Kikwit in April 1997, shortly before the Battle of Kenge and the AFDL's victory against Mobutu.